adoptium/temurin-build/FAQ.md

 # openjdk-build FAQ

-This document will cover who to perform various repeatable tasks in the repository that might not otherwise be obvious.
+This document covers cover how to perform various repeatable tasks in the repository that might not otherwise be obvious from just looking at the repository.

 ## Access control in this repository

-The two github teams relevant to this repository are as follows (Note, you won't necessarily have access to see thse links):
+The GitHub teams relevant to this repository are as follows (Note, you won't necessarily have access to see thse links):

 - [GetOpenJDK](https://github.com/orgs/AdoptOpenJDK/teams/getopenjdk) - `Triage` level of access which lets you assign issues to people
-- [build](https://github.com/orgs/AdoptOpenJDK/teams/build) - `Write` access which lets you approve and merge PRs and run and configure most jenkins jobs
+- [build](https://github.com/orgs/AdoptOpenJDK/teams/build) - `Write` access which lets you approve and merge PRs and run and configure most Jenkins jobs
-- [release](https://github.com/orgs/AdoptOpenJDK/teams/build) - Allows you to run the release jobs in jenkins
+- [release](https://github.com/orgs/AdoptOpenJDK/teams/build) - Allows you to run the release jobs in Jenkins

 ## How do I find my way around AdoptOpenJDK's build automation scripts?

-I wrote this diagram partially for my own benefit in [issue 957](https://github.com/AdoptOpenJDK/openjdk-build/issues/957) that lists the Jenkins jobs (`J`), groovy scripts from github (`G`), shell scripts (`S`) and environment scripts (`E`).
+I wrote this diagram partially for my own benefit in [issue 957](https://github.com/AdoptOpenJDK/openjdk-build/issues/957) that lists the Jenkins jobs (`J`), Groovy scripts from GitHub (`G`), shell scripts (`S`) and environment scripts (`E`).
 I think it would be useful to incorporate this into the documentation (potentially annotated with a bit more info) so people can find their way around the myriad of script levels that we now have.
 Note that the "end-user" scripts start at `makejdk-any-platform.sh` and a diagram of those relationships can be seen [here](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/docs/images/AdoptOpenJDK_Build_Script_Relationships.png)